Mbelenga/Mbelenga/README.md

 👋 Hello there!
 I'm Terrence Mbelenga, a passionate software engineering student at ALX. 🚀

 💻 I'm on a journey to transform my love for technology into innovative solutions and meaningful code.
-As a student, I'm constantly exploring new horizons in the world of software development.

 🌱 My interests span a wide range of tech,and I'm always eager to learn something new.

-🧩 Problem-solving is my favourite game, and I enjoy the process of breaking down complex challenges into manageable pieces.
-Collaboration and teamwork are also values I hold dear in this interconnected world.
+🧩 Collaboration and teamwork are also values I hold dear in this interconnected world.

 🔧 Currently, I'm sharpening my coding skills, learning new languages and frameworks, and building some cool projects along the way.
-I'm looking forward to contributing to open-source projects and sharing my knowledge with the tech community.

-✈️ Am also an aviation enthusiast.

 📬 Let's connect!
 I'm always open to interesting conversations, collaborations, and new opportunities.
 Feel free to reach out to me right here on GitHub